 I’m just going to call the week-ish of hormonal migraine hell the Migraine Zone… for me the Migraine Zone is:

 - a Zone… as in it has its own damn time zone and area code.
 It does not play by the rules of ‘regular’ migraines, if I can even say that when I get daily migraines.
-The reason I can say that I suppose is because the zone has a beginning and an end, but is days of one migraine… not a migraine a day.
+The reason I can say that I suppose is that the zone has a beginning and an end, but is days of one migraine… not a migraine a day.
 Totally different story.

 - Ditzy, dizzy, dumbass… a haze comes down on me and my brain shuts down.
 I fumble and mumble and stumble.
 Words fail me.
 My perceptions begin to get all Alice in Wonderland.
 Why is that wall moving?
 Did the floor just fall or the world tilt?